Rob Roy (1995 film): Plot

 Montrose tells Cunningham that he suspects who really stole the money but does not care.
 Cunningham and the redcoats burn the Clan's crofts.
 MacGregor refuses to take the bait, but Alasdair attempts to snipe Cunningham and hits a redcoat.
 The redcoats shoot both Alasdair and another Clan member, Coll.
 Alasdair finally tells MacGregor about Mary's rape.
 Taken prisoner, MacGregor accuses Cunningham of murder, robbery and rape.
 Cunningham confirms the charges, and gleefully beats and tortures MacGregor.
 The following morning, Montrose orders MacGregor hanged from a nearby bridge.
 MacGregor loops the rope binding his hands around Cunningham's throat and then jumps off the bridge; he escapes when the rope is cut to save Cunningham.

 Mary gains an audience with the Duke of Argyll and exposes Montrose's plan to frame him.
 Moved by MacGregor's integrity, the Duke grants the family asylum on his estate at Glen Shira.
-MacGregor arrives, at first upset by Mary's unwillingness to inform him of her rape or her pregnancy but later willing to raise the child as his own.
+MacGregor arrives, at first upset by Mary's unwillingness to inform him of her rape or her pregnancy but later willing to raise the child as his own which they both understand it could well be.
 The Duke arranges a duel between MacGregor and Cunningham, wagering Montrose that if MacGregor lives, his debt will be forgiven and that if he dies, the Duke will pay his debt.
 Montrose agrees and Cunningham and MacGregor vow that no quarter will be asked or given.
 Armed with a light and swift small sword-like rapier, Cunningham repeatedly wounds MacGregor, who appears to quickly exhaust himself swinging a heavy broadsword.
 MacGregor seems defeated, but when Cunningham showboats to deliver a theatrical killing blow, MacGregor seizes his enemy's sword-point.
-As Cunningham struggles to free his blade, one stroke from MacGregor's broadsword splits Cunningham's torso.
+As Cunningham struggles to free his blade, one stroke from MacGregor's broadsword fatally splits Cunningham's torso.
 Now free of debts and with his honor intact, he returns home to his wife and children.